Mastectomy is removal of the breast. Other nearby tissue may also be removed if it appears that cancer may have spread to these areas.

 Mastectomy procedures include:

-Men with breast cancer usually have a modified radical mastectomy.
+Men with breast cancer usually have one of the mastectomy procedures.

 Depending on the location of the tumor in the breast or other factors, some women may be able to have a skin-sparing or nipple-sparing mastectomy.
 Skin-sparing mastectomy leaves most of the skin that was over the breast, except for the nipple and the areola.
 Nipple-sparing mastectomy saves the skin over the breast as well as the nipple and areola.